 All the sights in this photo essay are familiar to me, because I have been to each original site that the model was based on and is a very surreal experience while being in Vegas.
 Between statements of “I’ve been there!” and “I want to go back!” it is really something that can only be described as inspiring, with a bit of sarcasm thrown into the mix as well.

 The Venetian Hotel has working canals, singing gondoliers, a moderately sized St Marks Square, Rialto Bridge, and Doge’s Palace Facade.
 Wait a minute, I do not remember the real gondoliers singing in Venice.
 Much like Venice, I do not recall the Eiffel Tower having a lake or high rise hotel nearby.
 Only in Vegas!

 You know, the real pyramids are great, but they should have the world’s most powerful spot light at the top blasting a ray of light all the way up to space.
 Egyptian architecture is cool, but that would have made it perfect.

 The blooming flowers of Bellagio’s spring flower show in the Conservatory is not a reminder of an amazing European experience, but still beautiful all the same.
 Something that is to be expected by my favorite hotel on the Strip.

-Sadly, our long weekend had to come to and end, but before we left we could only utter on phrase: Until Next Time!
+Sadly, our long weekend had to come to and end.
+It was full of many Vegas food experiences, collecting all of the handouts from the immigrants, and so much more.
+But before we left we could only utter on phrase: Until Next Time!